 The CRR uses the term SMEs in two contexts.
 According to the first one, in order to be eligible for the retail exposure class, one of the conditions is that an exposure has to be an exposure to an SME (or one or more natural persons) in both the SA and the IRB approach, in accordance with Article 123 and Article 147 (CRR).
 The definition of SMEs is not specified for this purpose.
-However, the relevant reporting instructions11 state that for the identification of SMEs for the purposes of the articles of the CRR (other than Article 501), institutions may apply their own definition of SMEs using the Commission Recommendation 2003/361/CE of 6 May 2003 only as guidance.
+However, the relevant reporting instructions13 state that for the identification of SMEs for the purposes of the articles of the CRR (other than Article 501), institutions may apply their own definition of SMEs using the Commission Recommendation 2003/361/CE of 6 May 2003 only as guidance.

 In the second context, CRD IV/CRR has introduced a deduction in the capital requirements for exposures to SME exposures through the application of an SME supporting factor equal to 0.7619.
 To be subject to the SME supporting factor, SMEs are identified using the Commission Recommendation 2003/361/EC of 6 May 2003, applying only the turnover criterion (turnover should not exceed EUR 50 million).
-In addition, the exposures should be included in 'retail', 'corporate' or 'secured by mortgages on IP exposure classes and the amount owed should not exceed EUR 1.5 million, in accordance with Article 501 of the CRR.
+In addition, the exposures should be included in 'retail',

-11 The EBA Single Rulebook Q&A 2013_27
+13 The EBA Single Rulebook Q&A 2013_27